Pride celebrations in Europe mark 50 years since Stonewall

 This year's events in London, Madrid and Budapest mark the 50th anniversary of the Stonewall Inn uprising in New York against police persecution, a turning point in the modern gay rights movement.

-The Spanish capital's pride has become one of the largest in the world.
+Citizens had defended its right to join the pride celebrations despite refusing to sign the march's manifesto, which called on political parties not to support anti-LGBTQ policies by the far-right.

+Despite the brief confrontation between politicians and activists, Saturday's parade was attended by hundreds of thousands in a largely festive mood.

-On Saturday, tens of thousands took to the streets in a joyful march that celebrated sexual and gender diversity.
-Some called for better care for elder LGBTQ people and a nation-wide law that, among other long-running demands, would standardize rights for transgender people across the country.
+The official march preceding the parade called for better care for elder LGBTQ people and a nation-wide law that, among other long-running demands, would standardize rights for transgender people across the country.

 "Elders without closets," read a street-long white banner carried by protesters marching along Madrid's main artery.
-Members of the first generation of Spanish gay rights activists were at the front, followed by the colorful parade of floats.
+Members of the first generation of Spanish gay rights activists were at the front, followed by the colorful parade of floats decorated profusely with rainbow flags.

 Arny Carrasco, a 67-year-old man from a small town, said he had missed few pride celebrations for the past two decades, but that Saturday's felt "special" for its focus on the elderly.